jdeluyck/kcoreorg-website/_posts/2004/2004-05-24-old-hardware.md

 ---
 Had the pleasure of installing a good old box (pentium 200 with 64mb of ram and a 2gb disk) for a friend of mine who gives them to the lesser fortunate ppl.
 Was actually quite fun, since I didn't remember half of the things i should have... typical.
 Must say that obsolete operatingsystems work quite nicely on obsolete hardware ;p

-On a totally unrelated sidenote, found this thing on the net today: [The 213 Things Skippy is No Longer Allowed to Do in the U.S. Army](http://www.skippyslist.com/skippylist.html).
-Fun!